Managing Lawns and Turfgrass

 Pink snow mold is nonspecific to all turfgrasses.
 It does not require snow cover.
 This snow mold can be lethal and is found primarily on golf courses.

 Gray snow mold is nonspecific to all turfgrasses.
 It requires snow cover and is promoted by wet conditions, poor drainage and high nitrogen.

 Red thread affects ryegrass and fine fescues with low nitrogen under cool, wet conditions.
 It rarely causes permanent damage.

 Powdery mildew affects primarily bluegrass when nights are damp, humid and cool, and days are mild and cloudy.
 It usually occurs on shaded, poorly drained soils.

 - Fairy rings (Marasmius spp., Psalliota spp.)

-These usually appear in spring and summer as rings or arcs of dark green grass with or without mushrooms.
+Fairy rings usually appear in spring and summer as rings or arcs of dark green grass with or without mushrooms.
 Some rings may appear dead.
-Sizes vary from a few inches to several feet in diameter.
+The rings vary in size from a few inches to several feet in diameter.